 Wix heavily markets its free plan which is free for life.
-While Wix doesn’t force its users to upgrade to a premium plan, most users upgrade anyway in order to remove Wix ads and connect their own domain to their website, along with many other features and benefits.
-Apart from Wix’s free plan, they also offer five (5) premium plans namely, Connect Domain, Combo, Unlimited, eCommerce and VIP.
-The cheapest plan, Connect Domain is $4.50 per month while the most expensive plan, VIP is $24.50 per month.
+While Wix doesn’t force its users to upgrade to a premium plan, most users will need to upgrade anyway in order to remove Wix ads and connect their own domain to their website, along with gaining access to many other paid features and benefits.
+Apart from Wix’s free plan, they currently offer 5 different premium plans – namely, Connect Domain, Combo, Unlimited, eCommerce and VIP.
+The cheapest plan, Connect Domain is $5 per month while the most expensive plan, VIP is $25 per month.
 These plans can either be billed monthly or yearly.
 Each plan has different benefits and features which seemingly get better with each upgrade.
 It is also important to note that while Wix offers Email Accounts, Domain Names and third party Apps, the cost of these services are not included in the cost of your plan but rather, it will be charged as an additional cost.

 |Premium Plans:||Yearly Subscription:||Monthly Subscription:||Compare:|

 Connect Domain: The main difference between this plan and the free plan is the ability to connect your own domain to your Wix website.
 This plan also gives you 1GB bandwidth and 500MB storage.
 On the downside, you will still have Wix ads displayed on your website which will look quite unprofessional if your website is for business purposes.
 For this reason, persons tend to skip over this premium plan and upgrade to the Combo plan.
 The Connect Domain plan may be right for you if you don’t plan to do any serious business with your website.
 If you just want somewhere to direct your personal domain name to then you may find this plan suitable for you.